ewe2/ewe2.ninja/content/stuff/music/music.md

 inputs, and plugging an instrument and headphones in.
 Some music will suffer from the mono input but it does well enough!

+* **Behringer XR16 Air Mixer** This is my new mixer that I have just got and haven't yet fully integrated my studio into yet, I need a bunch of cables first!
+It's basically a box on the floor that you plug cables from your machines into and the interface is an app that connects either by wifi/ethernet and your output ideally is via USB although if you're doing live stuff of course you have LR main outputs too.
+The mixer is needed so that the non-electronic instruments I have, have an interface with enough inputs that can do stereo, like my bass DI interface and stereo pedals as well as things like mid-side recording, my H4n Pro, audio from the modx, bs2, SR-16,Maschine, etc. It should enable me to cut down the confusion for my DAW, where I have to literally unplug usbs so it doesn't have the modx fighting the mixer or the maschine or the bs2 for dominance (ie i can force the modex to just be an audio and standard midi device through the mixer and not through its own USB).
+Well, that's the plan.
+I have to also get a MIDI box to make this happen too!

 * **AKG Perception 220 Condenser Microphone**: Best value Neumann-design based microphone.
 I don't know what the 2nd version/usb version are like, I have the XLR version.
 Perfect for vocals and simple accoustic instrument recordings.

+* **Zoom H4N Pro** These nifty little things are so useful in so many contexts, everyone should have them.
+I could have held out for a 6, but I couldn't really justify it, it was overkill for me, the H4n Pro was updated to backport some of the better features of the 5, like the mid-side encoder and effects, and a bunch of improvements.
+I got one of the nice black ones, the quality of the recording is great, records my acoustic guitar very well.

 * **Boss GT-10B Bass effects processor**: Although superseded by later models, this is an amazing deal if you like your Boss effects.
 There is a